 - Let users leave a comment on the website

 - Interact with comments and reviews from all patients

 With online reputation management for doctors, it’s best to not do it yourself.
 You want to assure that every page has a properly worded Title Tag and Meta Description of the correct character length for optimum Google exposure.
 You also want a strategy for securing backlinks from other quality websites to help your site rank higher in Google results.

 Again, the more positive pages you can get to rank, the more likely any negative search results will get pushed down.

 Create A Blog

-Writing new blog posts (or hiring an outsourced digital marketing company to create content) generates authority in Google’s eyes.
+Writing new blog posts (or hiring a digital marketing company to create content) generates authority in Google’s eyes.
 And authority equals higher rankings.
 It also tells the search engines that this site is active and constantly updated to maintain relevance.

 Do you already have a newsletter?
 If so, a blog can be created on your website showing your practice as vibrant, active and a trusted place for knowledge in your field of practice.